 My 30+ Amazon books on Kindle & print:

 Amazon Author Page

-If you don't do Amazon, send me a buck and I'll e-mail it to you.
-Or, send an extra buck and I'll send you a CD ( the file is in PDF, if you order three or more books at a time I'll waive the extra fee ).
-My e-mail is: email@example.com that is three ZERO three, not three oh three.
+If you don't do Amazon, send me two bucks each book and I'll e-mail the PDF to you.
+My e-mail is: firstname.lastname@example.org that is three ZERO three, not three oh three.
 My address is: James M Dakin, 181 W Bullion Rd #12, Elko NV 89801-4184

 free Peak Oil book